phpfu/puphpet/README.md

 This is something that composer [very explicitly](https://github.com/composer/installers#should-we-allow-dynamic-package-types-or-paths-no) says we **should not be doing.** We break this very good and wise rule only because the tools we're working with (vagrant and puphpet) leave us with no other practical choice.

-:exclamation: **Using this package will cause any root level `/Vagrantfile` and `/puphpet/` folder in your existing project to be unceremoniously overwritten without notice.** Do not complain about this.
+:exclamation: **Using this package will cause any root level `/Vagrantfile` and `/puphpet/` folder in your existing project to be unceremoniously overwritten without notice, and a `/.gitignore` to be created or modified.** Do not complain about this.
 This is what this package is designed to do and you've been duly warned of its danger.

 ## Requirements